-Installing and configuring the Content Pack for Splunk Observability Cloud
+Install and configure the Content Pack for Splunk Observability Cloud

 The Content Pack for Splunk Observability Cloud is bundled within the Splunk App for Content Packs v1.6.0 and up.

-You can use the preconfigured glass tables within the Content Pack for Splunk Observability Cloud to visualize and monitor the relationships and dependencies across your IT and business services, allowing you to create dynamic contextual views of your IT topology or business processes and monitor them in real time.
+You can use the preconfigured glass tables within the Content Pack for Splunk Observability Cloud to visualize and monitor the relationships and dependencies across your IT and business services.
+They also allow you to create dynamic contextual views of your IT topology or business processes and monitor them in real time.
 You can add metrics like KPIs, ad hoc searches, and service health scores that update in real time against a background that you design, with real-time data generated by KPIs and services displayed.